 Ryan: Yeah.
 Which is culture.

-Roberta: No?
+Roberta: No!

 Ryan: Yes.
-So oh, he, it

-Roberta: tell people what his beard looked like before he shaved it.
+Roberta: Tell people what his beard looked like before he shaved it.

 Roberta: Oh, I love that.
 That’s great.
 Yeah.
 I’m not sure if I’ve actually seen him clean-shaven before.

 And that could be a lot of fun.
 Obviously, this week is Halloween as well, so there’s a lot of things that are happening, so I’ll try to keep it off the Thursday.
 So there’s a lot of things that are happening Thursday for Halloween and then throughout the weekend.
-Not necessarily on my list, but Fleischer normally has a big Dia De Los Muertos event.
+Not necessarily on my list, but Fleisher Art Memorial normally has a big Dia De Los Muertos event.

 So if you’re interested in Dia De Los Muertos, that’s a fantastic place to go.
-Consistently good, consistently great food and events at Fleischer.
+Consistently good, consistently great food and events at Fleisher.
 But that’s not going to count as my three, because I try to keep it to three.
 So I’m just going to mention that one and keep it as my extra.

 Roberta: You’re cheating.
 You’re cheating.

 Ryan: I’m kind of cheating.
 And I mentioned the Commonwealth too, which I’m not going to count as mine.
 Fringe Arts has a show coming up as well.
-We have gone as far as we can together.
+“We have gone as far as we can together.”
 That is a participatory opera.
 I’m not quite sure what that would be.
-Made me think like of a Jake Jacob Collier kind of show where he gets the audience to participate in the singing, which.
+Made me think like of a (Jake) Jacob Collier kind of show where he gets the audience to participate in the singing, which is just a lovely time together.
+So I’m curious what this one’s going to be like.
+This is running from November 1st through the ninth.
+This is at Fringe Arts.
+So obviously Fringe is over, but Fringe Arts is hosting this, so if you are interested in singing, I’m not sure what the opera experience is going to be, but it sounds like a lot of fun.

 Roberta: Wait, when is mischief night?
 Is that the night before Halloween?

 Ryan: Yeah, Halloween Eve.
 Is that a thing?
 Yeah, October 30th.
 So those are my three things, and there are a few things that are coming up.
-Obviously, this is going to be.
-First Friday, so Halloween’s the 31st of October, which means November 1st is First Friday.
+Obviously, this is going to be First Friday, so Halloween’s the 31st of October, which means November 1st is First Friday.

-So all of the big events.
-So also not on my list are like Paradigm is has opening Arch Enemy, Third Street Gallery.
+So, also not on my list are — Paradigm has an opening, Arch Enemy, Third Street Gallery.
 None of these are on my list, but they’re all on my list.
-They’re also all on our Log connect.org.
-The following Thursday is not Second Thursday, so it’s the third week of November, which is the second Thursday at Korean Arts, and there are a few openings that we’ll talk about then.
+They’re also all on Artblog Connect.
+The following Thursday is not Second Thursday, so that is the third week of November.聽聽So those are all available.
+All that information is on ArtblogConnect.

-Maybe it’ll be quick.
-There’s a new place opening in West Philly.
-That I had heard about from Logan Cryer when Logan and I were talking once upon a time.
+Roberta: Great.
+I want to sneak in another one too.
+I guess I’m going to go to five today.
+That would be five for me, but maybe it’ll be quick.
+There’s a new place opening in West Philly that I had heard about from Logan Cryer when Logan and I were talking once upon a time.
 Logan writes for Artblog and we’re friends, so they are involved in this Paulownia Projects.
-So Paulownia is a tree or a bush or something or other, and it’s called, they’re having a launch event on Halloween, October 31st from five to 8:00 PM.
+So Paulownia is a tree or a bush or something or other, and that’s what this new place is called.
+They’re having a launch event on Halloween, October 31st from five to 8:00 PM.

 This is at Calvary United Methodist Church, 801 South 48th Street.
 They’re going to have an artist-in-residency program and it sounds really new and different and hippie.
-I want to say, I can’t wait to go to this place, so I may stop in on Halloween, but I think it’s O open to all.
-Free, so stop on by if you’re out on Halloween in West Philadelphia, 48th and corner of Baltimore, actually.
+I want to say, I can’t wait to go to this place, so I may stop in on Halloween, but I think it’s open to all.
+Free, so stop on by if you’re out on Halloween in West Philadelphia, 48th at the corner of Baltimore, actually.
 Baltimore and 48th.

 Ryan: And that’s from five to 8:00 PM on Halloween, correct?